apache/seatunnel/docs/en/spark/configuration/source-plugins/File.md

 | common-options| string | yes | - |

 ##### format [string]
-Format for reading files from HDFS, currently supports text, parquet, json, orc, csv.
+Format for reading files, currently supports text, parquet, json, orc, csv.

 ##### path [string]
-Hadoop cluster file path, starting with hdfs://
+- If read data from hdfs , the file path should start with `hdfs://`
+- If read data from local , the file path should start with `file://`

 ### common options [string]